 I definitely liked it.
 Our main character, Stuart (the book was originally published in the U.K. under the title Small Change for Stuart), moves back to his father's hometown and accidentally uncovers a series of clues that will lead him to the workshop his great-uncle (a famous stage illusionist by the name of Teeny-Tiny Tony Horten), which promises to be filled with amazing wonders and illusions of all kinds.

 I was really tickled by this book.
-The blurb promises "the quirkiest of characters", and I certainly wasn't let down in that department: audacious triplets, a bumbling magician-in-training and a man overly preoccupied with factoids and crossword puzzles are just some, and I enjoyed every moment of dialogue and interaction Stuart had with these characters.
+The blurb promises "the quirkiest of characters", and I certainly wasn't let down in that department: audacious triplets, a bumbling magician-in-training and a man overly preoccupied with factoids and crossword puzzles are just some of our cast, and I enjoyed every moment of dialogue and interaction Stuart had with these characters.

 I had a few issues with the plot, namely that Tony Horten's trail of clues were put down decades ago (I don't know that we're given an exact number of years, but I think it's safe to assume at least thirty).
 It seems implausible that all of the parameters necessary for Stuart to reach the end of the trail would still exist and function properly.
 At best, however, it's a minor issue, and I didn't have trouble suspending my disbelief to go along with it.
 The book is a fun little ride, and I'm looking forward to book two (out in September!).